0xadada/0xadada.github.io/docs/2024-05-01-the-disappearance-of-lived-time.md

 This is leisure-as-public-park: where we
 <span className="note"><small>Odell 2023, p.
 95.</small><q>have demarcated space as one free from private ownership... free from the work of optimizing oneself.</q></span>[^odell2]

+We recognize that the loss of lived time is the contemporary condition for all individuals who have been separated from the means of independently maintaining their own existence, and who are thus forced to work for a wage--a condition that now pertains to practically everyone within society.
+We recognize a world in which the needs of survival can be met through automation, and yet we are separated from the fruits of these labors as equally as we are separated from the means of independently shaping our own lives.[^bunyard1] We recognize a life that, regardless of their degree of wealth, _all_ are obliged to live a life moulded by the distractions and behavioral tropes demanded by an increasingly obsolete and alien economic system.
+We recognize that no reformist position can solve these problems except for the complete disollution of the social relations engendered by _capitalism and socialism_ that reproduce the autonomous economy.

 What can save us is to **Never Work!**

 We _have_ time, let's make it ours.